embergershared/share-as-you-go/terraform/azure-starter/1.init-state-backend/README.md

     - a storage account
     - 1/n container(s) in the storage account.

+Important notes:

+> - This is an opinionated implementation where:
+>
+>   - Names are derived from the variables: `codes`, `base_name` and `suffix` - this behavior can be changed in `main.tf`
+>   - All variables come with a `default` value - they can be overridden by setting values in `variables_values.auto.tfvars`
+>   - The `"RefreshedOn"` tag is always update.
+It leads to always having a detected change in the Infrastructure.
+For `development` platform, it is advised to uncomment (remove the starting `#`) the blocks `#lifecycle { ignore_changes = [tags["RefreshedOn"]] }` in `main.tf`.
+It will disable the `"RefreshedOn"` tag update at each run
+>   - The `RBAC` role `"Storage Blob Data Contributor"` is assigned to the Service Principal used by terraform on the Storage account
+>   - The Storage Account `Networking` is restricted to the Public IP Address that is used to run terraform.

 ## Transfer the terraform state from local to this remote backend

 2. As soon as created, from the same machine: